-Under Alaska law, employers must provide all employees with a written notice of their rate of pay, where they will be receiving payment, and the established pay day (weekly, bi-weekly, monthly) before the employee starts work.
-Any time the employer wants to make a change to any of these items, they must provide the employee with another written notification no later than on the payday before the time of change.
-The change cannot be made in the middle of a pay period and cannot be retroactive.1
+Under Alaska Labor Law, employers must provide all employees with a written hiring agreement.
+This must include their rate of pay, where they receive payment, and the established payday which cannot occur less frequently than once per month (i.e. daily, weekly, bi-weekly, or monthly).
+Any time the employer elects to make a change, they must provide the employee with written notification of the change no later than on the payday before the time of change.
+The change cannot be made in the middle of a pay period and cannot be retroactive.2